by Tracy Vides

 Find the kind of content that engages

-On social media, interesting facts, insights, statistics, and content that dives deep into topics are usually well shared and find a lot of traction.
+On social media, interesting facts, insights, statistics, and content that dives deep into topics are usually well-shared and find a lot of traction.
 It also makes sense to produce and share audio, video, and images, according to their suitability to the content.
-Some businesses use trends, events, and custom made graphics with great effect.
+Some businesses use trends, events, and custom-made graphics with great effect.
 If you use visuals for social media, Facebook and Pinterest make for a potent combination.
 You’ve got to find the right mix of content that works for you and helps you engage harmoniously with your target audience.

 Interesting content is not the only kind that “engages.”
 Useful content does too!
 Useful content is that which answers a question, solves a problem, compiles a guide, or lights a match.
 An example is comparison: Who Is Hosting This helps you make a long-term purchase decision in the hotly-contested web hosting provider market, which has little competitive differentiation.
-Another is reviews: NY Times’ Sunday Book Review helps you make that quick choice on where to invest that free time that you hope to find soon.
+Another is reviewing: NY Times’ Sunday Book Review helps you make that quick choice on where to invest that free time that you hope to find soon.
 These guys are doing it with their websites – why can’t you do it on social media?

 Build a community, not an inventory

-Here’s the marketing lesson of the century revisited: your customers won’t buy from you because you decided to launch an online store or that you have remarkable products (that are also eco-friendly).
+Here’s the marketing lesson of the century revisited: your customers won’t buy from you because you decided to launch an online store or you have remarkable products (that are also eco-friendly).
 You can have the world’s largest list of features and an equally large list of benefits but they still won’t buy until they are ready to buy.
 They need to see if all their buying parameters fall into place.
-They’ll then want to decide if you are best merchant to buy from.
+They’ll then want to decide if you are the best merchant to buy from.

 You can’t control these personal buying parameters but you can influence consumer behavior.
 What’s the best way to do it?
 Build a community around your products.

-Don’t bother with fancy features; you’ll be surprised to know that ugly ecommerce stores also manage to do business.
+Don’t bother with fancy features; you’ll be surprised to know that ugly e-commerce stores also manage to do business.
 Forget about faster servers, professional photography for your products, and everything else – you can work on these as you go along.
 But if you need to get your site into the profit zone, you need to start fostering a community yesterday.